Priego Castle

 Timeline

-Medina Bagha
+Medina Baguh

 During the Fitna, Priego becomes a rebel fortress under the control of Umar ibn Hafsun and his allies.